 Nothing looks worse--and performs worse--than old electrical outlets.
 They are unsightly.
 Plugs slip out of them.
 They are dangerous.

-1. Shut Off Power and Double-Check That It is Off
+1. Shut off Power and Double-Check It Is Off

 Return to your outlet.
 Check that no current is running to the outlet by using a voltage tester.